- About the Center

 Before entering a treatment program at the Center, patients complete an extensive evaluation of their anxiety problems.
 Patients are interviewed at length and complete a number of specialized assessment forms to ensure an accurate diagnosis.
 The information gathered during this evaluation is used to determine if the person has an anxiety or stress problem and which treatment best matches the patient's needs.
 The results of the evaluation are discussed with the patient and treatment recommendations are offered.
 If the evaluation indicates that the treatment programs at the Center are appropriate for the problem, then arrangements for treatment will be made following the evaluation.

 There are several effective treatments for anxiety disorders:

 Cognitive Therapy: In this kind of treatment, people learn to identify their anxious thoughts and replace them with more realistic thoughts.
-Someone with fear of dying from a panic attack will learn how to replace this unhelpful thought with a the realistic understanding that panic attacks are not deadly and anxiety goes away on its own over time if one stays in the situation.
+Someone with a fear of dying from a panic attack will learn how to replace this thought with the understanding that panic attacks are not deadly and anxiety goes away on its own over time if one stays in the situation.

 The Center provides both research and non-research treatment programs for most anxiety disorders.
 When research programs are available, eligible participants may enroll and receive services free of charge.

 For more information on treatment programs available at our Center, please click on a link below: